What Is Parchment Paper and How Is It Used?

 While some international regulations govern what chemicals companies can use in food packaging, you should avoid microwaving anything not labeled “microwave-safe.”

 So, can you microwave parchment paper?
-When it comes down to it, the answer to this question is pretty simple: Yes, but carefully!
+Yes, but carefully!

 Always make sure you follow these four safety tips to prevent mishaps: